Expecting twins can feel overwhelming, leaving you wondering where to start. Here’s what to do when you’re having twins.

 5. Find other twin moms

 Whether you’re a seasoned mom or a first-timer, carrying (and raising) twins is different.
-I couldn’t explain my symptoms to singleton moms without sounding like I was exaggerating.
+I couldn’t explain my symptoms to singleton moms without sounding like I was exaggerating or complaining.

 6. Prepare yourself emotionally

-Everyone will be happy for you, no matter how they express their response.
+Brace yourself for all sorts of reactions, and remind yourself that they’re happy for you, no matter how they express it.
 Yes, even the male co-worker who says, “Wow, you’re huge!”

 7. Talk or write about your concerns